Naval Advance Base Espiritu Santo: Facilities

 Built at the bases were personnel housing, piers, roads, shops, power plants, water plants and large storage depots with fuel, ammunition, food and other consumable supplies.
 Fuel for ships, planes and vehicles was in much demand.
 The build up of Espiritu Santo was both a defense strategy and then a staging point for the offense against the Japanese.
 The base supported action in the Solomon Islands and Papua New Guinea.
 The base was very active in the Solomon Islands campaign and New Guinea campaign.
 There were always fears that New Hebrides and Espiritu Santo would be invaded.
 To build all the bases and airfield tens of thousands of tonnes of equipment was shipped to the base.
 By the end of the war 9 million tonnes of equipment had been shipped there and over 500,000 servicemen and women had spent some time at New Hebrides and Espiritu Santo.

 Airfields

 US Navy seabees built four airfields near the naval base, three to support United States Army Air Forces bombers, one to support fighter aircraft.
-The Royal New Zealand Air Force and US Marine Corps also operated at the airfield.
+The Royal New Zealand Air Force and US Marine Corps also operated from the airfields.